nixpig/syringe.sh/README.md

 ### P1

 - [x] Add unit tests for other areas
+- [ ] Pull all config from configuration
 - [ ] Build and publish artifact on GitHub
-- [ ] Install script that downloads binary and creates config file and such (maybe config file is created on first run??)
+- [ ] Install script that downloads cli binary and creates config file and such (maybe config file is created on first run??)
 - [ ] E2E tests with the CLI (or SSH?) client, including a couple like trying to create secrets for a non-existent project or environmnet
   - Work out how to start/stop server asynchronously and run tests.
 Could be containerised using testcontainers?
   - Just use testcontainers??
 - [ ] Genericise storage solution so whole thing can self-hosted and backed by sqlite databases
-- [ ] Dockerise the server app
+- [ ] Build and publish deployable Docker image for server

 ### P2

 - [ ] Update syringe.sh domain
+- [ ] Set up demo server on syringe.sh
 - [ ] Email confirmation on new user registration?
 - [ ] Add 'syringe config' command to create/update config file?
 - [ ] Accept spaces in secret values